 - by napolinjb

-- in African American Studies, American Studies, Amplifying Du Bois Forum, Article, Caribbean Studies, Diasporic Sound, Film/Movies/Cinema, Gender, Identity, Listening, Memory, Music, Philosophy, Queer Studies, Race, Sexuality, Sound, Sound Studies, Soundscapes, The Body, Theory/criticism, Voice
+- in American Studies, Amplifying Du Bois Forum, Article, Black Studies, Caribbean Studies, Diasporic Sound, Film/Movies/Cinema, Gender, Identity, Listening, Memory, Music, Philosophy, Queer Studies, Race, Sexuality, Sound, Sound Studies, Soundscapes, The Body, Theory/criticism, Voice

 Inspired by the recent Black Perspectives “W.E.B.
 Du Bois @ 150” Online Forum, SO!’s “W.E.B.
 Du Bois at 150” amplifies the commemoration of the occasion of the 150th anniversary of Du Bois’s birth in 2018 by examining his all-too-often and all-too-long unacknowledged role in developing, furthering, challenging, and shaping what we now know as “sound studies.”